Oregon City School District (Oregon): 2018 Bond

 In November 2018 Oregon City Voters approved a 158-million-dollar bond.
 This money when added to state matching grants of between 3.7 and 8 million dollars is planned to be used to upgrade and replace current middle and elementary schools.
 The average age as of 2018 of the Middle and Elementary schools in use in Oregon City School District is 61 years, with two being over 80 years old.
-It is planned that Gardiner Middle School with be replaced with a new school at the current site.
+It is planned that Gardiner Middle School will be replaced with a new school at the current site.
 Ogden Middle School will be expanded and the current portable classrooms in use will be eliminated.
 The two middle schools are over 140% capacity as the city continues to grow.
-The remainder of the bond’s funds are earmarked for infrastructure updates throughout the district to heating, plumbing, and structural concerns.
+The remainder of the bond's funds are earmarked for infrastructure updates throughout the district to heating, plumbing, and structural concerns.
 Also planned are security overhauls to many of the buildings, adding a lock down system and entry cameras to enhance student safety.

+OCSD's Strategic Plan 2023-2027

+In 2023, Oregon City School District adopted a Strategic Plan to guide its work from 2024 through 2027.
+Developed through extensive community engagement—including surveys, focus groups, and a diverse steering committee—the plan outlines five districtwide priorities: student success, student and staff well-being, equity, stakeholder engagement, and effective resource management.
+The Strategic Plan serves as a roadmap for decision-making, ensuring that programs and investments reflect the values and needs of the Oregon City community.

+150 Years as a District

+The Oregon City School District celebrated its 150th anniversary on November 3, 2024, marking a century and a half since its official establishment in 1874.
+Commemorative events included school tours, a community celebration at the Oregon City Service Learning Academy's new home in the historic Eastham campus, and the recognition of 150 community members for their contributions to the district.

+2025 Bond

+Continuing its long-range capital development plan, the district passed a $158 million bond in 2018, leading to the complete rebuild of Gardiner Middle School and a comprehensive renovation of Tumwata Middle School, both completed in 2021.
+These projects addressed overcrowding and modernized facilities, including security upgrades across all schools.

+In July 2024, the school board unanimously voted to place a $163 million bond measure on the November 2024 ballot.
+This bond aimed to fund critical repairs and upgrades to the district's aging elementary schools and targeted improvements at Oregon City High School.
+The measure was approved by voters, marking the third phase of the district's long-range facilities plan.